Learning and Selfconfirming Equilibria in Network Games: Conclusion

 \section{Conclusion}

-In this paper we lay the basis for a novel approach to network games.
-Many of the applications of those games mimic large societies with million of nodes and non regular distribution of connections.
-It is natural to assume that players are not aware of the complete structure of the network; thus, they do not perform sophisticated strategic reasoning possibly leading to a Nash equilibrium, but just best--respond to some to subjective beliefs affected by information feedback they receive.
-We analyze simple adaptive dynamics and show that in some cases they converge to stable Nash equilibria.
-However, we characterize also those situations in which feasible stable outcomes are not Nash equilibria, but rather selfconfirming equilibria in which some (if not \emph{all}) players have wrong beliefs and yet the feedback they receive is consistent with such beliefs.
-We also show that simple biases in the perception of own centrality in the network may lead players to play action profiles that are very far from the unique Nash equilibrium of the game.
+In this paper we offer a novel approach to network games.
+A key application of network games is in modelling large societies with millions of nodes and non regular distributions of connections.
+It is natural to assume that players may ignore the complete structure of the network; this prevents them from performing sophisticated strategic reasoning possibly leading to a Nash equilibrium.
+Instead, they just best respond to some subjective beliefs affected by the information feedback they receive.
+We analyze simple conjectural best-reply paths and show that in some cases they converge to stable Nash equilibria.
+However, we also characterize those situations in which stable action profiles are not Nash equilibria, but rather selfconfirming equilibrium action profiles in which some (if not \emph{all}) players have wrong beliefs and yet the feedback they receive is consistent with such beliefs.
+We also show that, in the presence of global externalities, simple biases in the perception of position in the network may lead players to play action profiles that are far from the Nash equilibria of the game.

-The natural application of this approach is to online social platforms like Facebook and Twitter.
-Using a linear quadratic structure for the payoff function we have also laid the ground for a tractable welfare analysis of the model.
-However, policy implications are not straightforward if we want to consider the long--run benefits of connections and not only about the instantaneous payoffs of the users of those platforms.
+One natural application of this approach is to directed online social platforms like {\ Twitter {\ and Instagram}, where links need not to be reciprocated.
+Using a linear--quadratic structure for the payoff function we have also laid the ground for a tractable welfare analysis of the model.
+However, policy implications are not straightforward if we want to consider the long run benefits of connections and not only the instantaneous payoffs of the users of those platforms. }

-Our analysis does not account for the strategic reasoning that agents can perform given some commonly know features of the network.
-For example, known results about rationalizability imply that, if the (nice) network game has strategic complementarities and is common knowledge, then sophisticated strategic reasoning leads to Nash equilibrium.\footnote{ On nice games with strategic complementaries see, e.g., Chapter 5 of \cite {battigalli2018} and the references therein.} If only some aspects of the network game are commonly known, then both strategic reasoning and learning affect the long-run outcome, which is a kind of rationalizable self-confirming equilibrium.
-This is a topic we are working on.
+The analysis in {Appendix} \ref{ration} also provides a first account of the strategic reasoning that agents can perform given some commonly known features of the network.
+For example, we use known results about rationalizability to show that, if the network game has strategic complementarities, there is common knowledge of the game, and the Nash equilibrium is unique, then sophisticated strategic reasoning leads to the unique NE, whereas the results differ when actions are strategic substitutes. \footnote{ On rationalizability in nice games with strategic complementarities see, e.g., Chapter 5 of \cite{battigalli2018} and the references therein.}